 Requirement and conformance class structure

 As OMS implementations often seamlessly integrate with existing data ecosystems, a very flexible requirements and conformance structure is defined.
-It enables users to selectively mix and match elements as required for their purposes from the OMS data model without the necessity of achieving compliance with the entire data model.
+This structureenables users to selectively mix and match elements as required for their purposes from the OMS data model without the necessity of achieving compliance with the entire data model.

 Such flexibility is becoming increasingly relevant with the shift to Linked Data practices, where different organizations maintain and expose only certain aspects of a larger distributed dataset.